 The demand for the H-1B category has exceeded the supply of available H-1B visas for many years, which is why the USCIS introduced the H-1B online filing process by registration and lottery.

-On the one hand, H-1B pre-registration is not as time-consuming as the "actual" H-1B application and, on the other hand, it is still inexpensive this year.
-This is a great advantage for US employers who are left empty-handed during H-1B pre-registration: Those who were not selected are spared the processing effort of compiling the H-1B file - compared to the previous selection process a few years ago.
+On the one hand, H-1B pre-registration is not as time-consuming and, despite the increase in fees, less expensive than the "actual" H-1B application.
+This is a great advantage for US employers who are left empty-handed during H-1B pre-registration: Those who were not selected are spared the processing effort of compiling the H-1B file – compared to the previous selection process a few years ago.

 The registration period is at least 14 calendar days per US fiscal year.
-This year, fee-based registration for the H-1B lottery for fiscal year (FY) 2025 took place from March 6, 2024 through March 25, 2024 12:00 noon Eastern Time (ET) or 6:00 p.m.
+This year, the official fee-based registration for the H-1B lottery for fiscal year (FY) 2026 takes place from March 7, 2025, at 12 noon Eastern Standard Time (EST) / 6 p.m.
+Central European Time (CET) through March 24, 2025, at 12 noon Eastern Daylight Time (EDT) / 5 p.m.
 Central European Time (CET).
-Due to a temporary system outage, the USCIS has extended the registration period, which was originally scheduled to end on March 22, 2024.

 At the end of the registration period, the U.S. Citizenship and Immigration Services (USCIS) checks how many online applications have been received.